CCurl/cccForth/README.md

 ```
 In this context, 'pc' points to the next byte in the command stream, so "ir = *(pc++);" sets ir to the next byte and moves pc to point to the next byte after that.
 A VML command "zN" will execute the 'N' case in doExt(), which in this case, executes "push(micros())", pushing the return value from the Arduino library function "micros()" onto the stack.

-So, to add a primitive, add the Forth word to the prims[] array (either behind a #define or not), make sure it starts with 'z', then add a handler for that new case in doExt() that does whatever you want.
+So, to add a primitive, add the Forth word to the prims[] array (either behind a #define or not), make sure it starts with 'z', then add a handler for that new case in doUser() that does whatever you want.